real-AryanPrasad/WeatherApp/README.md

 # Weather App

 ## Description
 This is a weather application that displays real-time weather data .
-The app uses the OpenWeatherMap API to fetch weather information and displays it in a user-friendly format.
+The app uses the OpenWeatherMap API to fetch weather information,node.js in backend and HTML,CSS in frontend and displays it in a user-friendly format.

 ## Features
 - Display current weather conditions (temperature, humidity etc.)